unknownKade/dev_note/2. study/Architecture/Web Architecture.md

 - Data
 ### Hexagonal Architecture
 A clean architecture using ports and adapters for interacting with the outside of the program.
-- Port : custom interface
+- Port : custom interface to application.
+The port
-- Adapter : converts output of port to interact with other
+- Adapter : converts in and output of port to interact with external sources